onqtam/headjack/src/evarrow.md

 **It represents the pinnacle of recursive relevance realization & adaptability for conscious life.**

 Perhaps 20-30% of it has ended up here in the form of the most (subjectively) notable quotes.
-In all honesty, it should have been 100%.
+In all honesty, it should have been 100% and everyone should just read it from cover to cover.

 <!-- toc -->